Top Event Logging Practices Suggested by Cyber Experts

 Accessing Sensitive Data: Track who is viewing your most valuable information.
 Logging file and database access helps detect unauthorized access.

-System Changes: Record any changes to your system, such as software installations, configuration changes, and system updates.
-This ensures you stay aware of modifications and can spot potential vulnerabilities.
+System Changes: Record any changes to your system, such as software installations, updates, or other modifications.
+This helps you stay aware of changes and find possible weaknesses.

-'By focusing on these critical areas, event logging becomes more manageable, especially for small businesses.
+Focusing on these key areas makes event logging easier to manage, especially for small businesses.

 Gather All Logs in One Place